Madelyn Rosenberg

 Madelyn Rosenberg (b.
-1966) is an American author of children's books.
+1966) is an American author of children's books and former journalist.

 Biography

 Madelyn Rosenberg attended North Carolina State University, where she earned a bachelor's degree in 1989.
 She earned a master's degree from Boston University in 2002.
 She is a member of the Society of Children's Book Writers and Illustrators.
 She is Jewish.
 She lives in Virginia.

 She previously worked for Greensboro News Record and The Roanoke Times.
 She was an adjunct faculty member at North Carolina State University, from 2002 to 2003.

 She received the Magazine Merit Honor Award from the Society for Children's Book Writers and Illustrators in 2005.
 Her books have also received honors, including a Sydney Taylor Book Award, a Green Earth Book Award honor, state book awards, and more.

 Rosenberg's book Not Your All-American Girl (Scholastic, 2020) is a companion novel to This Is Just a Test (2017).
 Both novels were co-written with Wendy Wan-Long Shang.